Orca71/shahriarnekouei.github.io/projects.md

 **Tools**: Python, FastAPI, QuickBooks API, OAuth2
 **Description**:
-Lantern is a secure SaaS product that connects with QuickBooks to help small businesses manage accounting tasks.
-The platform uses a multi-agent NLP interface, modular intent routing, and secure token handling.
+Lantern is a multi-agent AI assistant designed to help small businesses understand and manage their accounting workflows.
+It combines secure QuickBooks integration with modular intent routing and a natural-language interface tailored for accounting tasks.

 *(Not public yet – Demo coming soon)*